 Natural.
 Made from seaweed.
 Used in baby formula.

-Carrageenan is a naturally-sourced ingredient derived from red seaweed.
-It’s extracted by either alkali or used as an emulsifier, thickener, and stabilizer in a wide variety of food products such as ice cream, baby formula, yogurt, and protein powders.
+Carrageenan, also referred to as Irish Moss, is a naturally-sourced ingredient derived from red seaweed.
+It’s extracted from the seaweed and used as an emulsifier, thickener, and stabilizer in a wide variety of food products such as ice cream, baby formula, yogurt, chocolate milk, almond milk, and protein powders.

 If you Google "Is carrageenan safe?" you'll be met with a variety of claims that would make almost anyone want to stay away from the seemingly harmless seaweed.

 So what's going on?
-It's a game of evil twin.
+It's a game of evil twins.
 While carrageenan is safe, a close relative poses a threat and is commonly mistaken with the harmless seaweed.

 From a safety perspective, carrageenan has a clean record.
-According to, The FDA, , and the International Agency for Research on Cancer (IARC) carrageenan does not cause any disease (such as cancer) and is safe for human consumption.
+According to the International Food Information Council (IFIC), The FDA, , and the International Agency for Research on Cancer (IARC) carrageenan does not cause any disease (such as cancer) and is safe for human consumption.

 And that's just the start of the evidence associated with the safety of food-grade carrageenan (we'll explain non-food grade in a moment).